-At Plain Green Loans, we believe in simplicity and plain-speaking.
+At Plain Green, we believe in simplicity and plain-speaking.
 We realize there’s a lot of loan jargon and lingo out there, so we’ve developed this list of frequently used financial terms to help you.

 An ACH (Automated Clearing House) is a transaction processed through an automated clearinghouse network which facilitates many electronic interbank funds transfers.
 An automated clearinghouse is operated for the benefit of a number of banks in order to efficiently process the transfer of funds electronically.
 Since an ACH typically operates only on weekdays, you may notice disclaimers like “next business day.”